feedhenry-raincatcher/raincatcher-core/CONTRIBUTING.md

 # How to contribute

 Thank you for your interest in contributing to the FeedHenry project.
-We want keep this process as easy as possible so we've outlined a few guidelines below.
+We want to keep this process as easy as possible so we've outlined a few guidelines below.
 For more information about the FeedHenry project, visit [our website](http://feedhenry.org/).